mikael-johnsson/jokes-all-day/README.md

 Users can post jokes that the rest of the community can take part of.
 A star rating system gives the user instant feedback on their jokes, both separately and as an average on all the posted jokes.

 **Site Goals**
-* Provide a n easy way to good jokes
+* Provide an easy way to good jokes
 * Have a nice look with good responsiveness
 * Have easy to use features
 * Have an easy to use report function to keep the quality of the site high